-Natural language processing (NLP) techniques have made tremendous progress during the last couple of years, thanks notably to algorithms such as Neural Networks which have surpassed traditional approaches with rules-based systems.
+Natural language processing (NLP) techniques have made tremendous progress during the last couple of years, thanks notably to algorithms such as Neural Networks which have surpassed traditional approaches using rule-based systems.
 Examples include Machine Translation (DeepL, Google Translate…) or Speech To Text (Siri…).

-What this means is that it is now possible to capture with a high accuracy the value contained in a piece of text: for instance a paragraph in a contract, a sentiment in a feedback survey or key information from a medical report.
+What this means for information extraction for instance is that it is now possible to capture with a high accuracy the value contained in a piece of text: for instance a paragraph in a contract, a sentiment in a feedback survey or key information from a medical report.

 Although this is true from a technical perspective, it takes three distinct steps to actually create value from unstructured text data, which are further explored in this article.